 Delighted customers will not only spend more, but also spread the word and tell their friends about your brand through word-of-mouth.
 With word-of-mouth, you are essentially growing your customer base through an initial pool of happy customers.

 90% of consumers say that their buying decisions are influenced by online reviews.
 And the more satisfied your customers are, the easier it is to convince them to leave an online review of your services.

 In addition to influencing potential customers, reviews also impact your SEO ranking.
 Google's algorithm takes your company's reviews and testimonials into account.
 The more reviews and testimonials you have, the more relevant it is for Google to feature your company with relevant search terms.
 If you need a tool for rank tracking, consider Nightwatch.

 Happier customers mean easier customer support.
 In other words, dealing with happy customers is easier as they are not a pain to work with, and thus customer support agents can be more efficient with their work.

 Aside from that, upselling existing customers becomes a no-brainer, and you increase profitability.

-Creating a closed feedback loop, automating the feedback request but also informing your team about what is going on is a piece of cake.
+With the growth of marketing automation and customer feedback tools, it's easier than ever to entirely automate NPS surveys.
+By creating a closed feedback loop, automating feedback requests, and informing your team about what is going on -- measuring customer satisfaction can be a piece of cake.